-Spanish prosecutor seeks charges against deposed Catalan leaders
+Charges sought against deposed Catalan leaders

 Puigdemont's next move

-Spain's prosecutor was expected to file charges against Puidgemont and his ministers as early as Monday.

-His Catalan European Democratic Party net at its headquarters Monday morning.
+Puigdemont's Catalan European Democratic Party held a meeting at its headquarters Monday morning.

-Madrid has said Puigdemont is eligible to run in the December vote, but it has also suggested he could be arrested and charged with rebellion, a crime that could carry a 30-year jail term.
+Madrid had said Puigdemont would be eligible to run in the December vote, but it also suggested he would likely be arrested.

-Puigdemont posted a photograph on social media Monday that had been taken from inside Parliament's building with the caption, "Good morning" and a smiley face.
+Before the prosecutor's announcement, Puigdemont posted a photograph on social media Monday that had been taken from inside the Catalan government's building with the caption, "Good morning" in Catalan and a smiley face.
 The photo had been clearly taken on a previous day and there was no sign that had entered the building on Monday.

-Puigdemont has shown no signs of backing down, saying from his hometown of Girona at the weeekend that he still intended to build an independent country.
+Puigdemont had shown no signs of backing down, saying from his hometown of Girona at the weeekend that he still intended to build an independent country.
 He has called on Catalans to opposed Madrid's rule in a democratic, peaceful fashion.

 Deep divisions

-Spain was plunged into it worst political crisis since the restoration of democracy in the 1970s after Catalonia held an independence referendum on October 1 that Madrid rejected as illegal.
+Spain was plunged into it worst political crisis since the restoration of democracy in the 1970s after Catalonia held the independence referendum on October 1, which Madrid and the country's top court called illegal.
 Puigdemont said that the vote gave him a mandate to declare independence.

-Some 90% voted in favor of independence in the disputed referendum, but turnout was only 43%.
+Some 90% voted in favor of independence in the disputed referendum earlier this month, but turnout was only 43%.

 A new poll suggests that political parties backing independence would not win a majority if elections were held today.